STUDENT SCHOLAR PROGRAM

 - Student Scholars Must Accept No Later Than: January 31, 2019

-Student Scholars On-Site Educational Program Key Features
+Student Scholar On-Site Educational Program Key Features

-- All NCORE Student Scholars will be required to complete the NCORE 2019 Student Scholars' On-Site Educational Program.
+- All NCORE Student Scholars will be required to complete the NCORE 2019 Student Scholar On-Site Educational Program.
 This program has academic and networking components that require each student scholar to participate in and complete a sufficient number of sessions (at least 20 session hours) to earn a Student Scholar Certificate of Participation.

 - The student scholarship covers the registrations fee for selected recipients.
 Scholarship recipients and/or their institutions will be responsible for their own travel, hotel, and all other conference-related expenses.

 - Attend Welcome and Student Scholar Orientation on Tuesday, May 28, at 7:00 a.m.

 - Attend the Student Scholar Reception on Tuesday, May 28, at 7:00 p.m.

 - Attend a minimum of 20 hours of conference sessions, including a Pre-Conference institute on Tuesday May 28.